Side-by-side comparison

 Choose Perplexity AI if...

-- +Choose Perplexity AI (Sonar API) if you’re a developer who wants to add web-grounded, streaming answers into your own app/tool without building the retrieval/search plumbing—its core value is “web-grounded responses” with built-in search.
+- +Choose Perplexity AI (Sonar API) if you’re a developer who wants to embed web-grounded, search-backed answers directly into your app without building retrieval/citation plumbing yourself.